acastillopr/Zemoga-ui-test-v2.0/README.md

 ### Prerequisites📋

-You need to install a version of mongo DB like https://www.mongodb.com/try/download/community for the DB You need to install Node js
+*You need to install a version of mongo DB like https://www.mongodb.com/try/download/community for the DB, *You need to install Node js

 ### Instalación 🔧